 How Can I Safely Give Peanuts To My Cat?

-Peanuts aren’t toxic to cats, so if you’ve decided that peanuts might be a fun occasional treat for your kitty and your vet gives the okay, make sure you serve them up safely.
+Peanuts aren’t toxic to cats, so if you’ve decided that they might be a fun occasional treat for your kitty, and your vet gives the okay, make sure you serve them up safely.

 First of all, definitely only use raw peanuts.
 The extra salt, oil, spices, and seasonings that might be present in a commercial packet of peanuts are not going to be safe for your kitty.

 Secondly, make sure you only serve up peanuts with the shells removed to your cat.
 Why?
 Because the hard shell of a peanut could end up becoming a choking hazard or dangerous digestive irritant to your favorite feline.